cesanta/mongoose/docs/Embed.md

 Embedding Mongoose is done in two steps:

-   1. Download and copy two files:
+   1. Copy
     [mongoose.c](https://raw.github.com/cesanta/mongoose/master/mongoose.c) and
     [mongoose.h](https://raw.github.com/cesanta/mongoose/master/mongoose.h)
-    to your application's source tree and include these two files in the build.
+    to your application's source tree and include them in the build.
    2. Somewhere in the application code, call `mg_create_server()` to create a server, configure it with `mg_set_option()` and loop with `mg_poll_server()` until done.
 Call `mg_destroy_server()` to cleanup.